Onion-L/ds-assignment-2/README.md

 + Delete Image - Fully implemented.
   + __Lambda function: deleteImage.ts__
   + Use the AWS CLI to delete objects from a storage bucket.
+  + Subscribe to Topic2
+  + Only the "ObjectRemoved:Delete" event receives a request to delete an image.

 ## Phase 3 (if relevant)